AishatAdewoyin/banking-system/README.md

 Making sure I populate the "Customers" table with dummy data for up to 10 customers.

 ### Hosting
-Using any of them 000webhost, GitHub Pages, Heroku, Netlify.
+Using any of 000webhost, GitHub Pages, Heroku, or Netlify.